 Nutrition

-When you have exams, assessment deadlines, classes and lectures on your plate, it can be difficult to find the time to put anything else on there.
-However, a nutritious diet will help you maintain energy levels and concentration, as well as maintain a healthy body.
+When you are busy with assessment deadlines, classes, lectures and exams, it can be difficult to find time to put anything else on your plate.
+A nutritious diet will help you maintain energy levels and concentration, as well as maintain a healthy body.

 Resources

-The below sections provide information on nutrition relevant to students including how to provide a balanced meal, eating for study and how to read food labels.
+Our Nutrition and Dietetics academics have selected a range of resources to support your healthy lifestyle.
+The websites below provide information on nutrition relevant to students including how to prepare low cost, nutritionally balanced meals, eating for study and how to read food labels.

 Creating healthy meals does not need to be time consuming.
-Below are some great videos on making fast healthy meals:
+Below are some great videos created by our Nutrition and Dietetics students on how to make low cost, healthy meals fast:

 Healthy Meals